 Hello!
 My name is Miss Cook and I am the teacher of Heacham Class, which is a mixed class of Reception and Year 1.
-We have lovely teaching assistants called Miss Jay and Miss Fayers.
+We have a lovely teaching assistant called Mrs Gray.
 We are an active and busy class, with a lot to achieve in the day!
 I am also the Computing Lead, helping to ensure that the whole school knows how to be safe online.
 As a class we work really closely with Snettisham class, learning from each other and sharing resources and ideas.

 Outside of school, I like camping in my VW, reading, knitting and baking.